The-AVR/AVR-2022/content/en/peripheral-control-computer/physical-assembly/_index.md

 ## Adding the Laser Trigger

 For the 2022 season, we are making use of a laser pointer.
-In order to be able to trigger the laser from the PCC we need to add some extra pins to the Tripler.
+In order to be able to trigger the laser from the PCC we need to add some extra pins connected to GND and A4 on the express to the Tripler.

 Start by placing the Tripler down, and lining up the M4 Express with the headers on the Tripler like shown below: